 This Quarterly Report on Form 10-Q (the "Quarterly Report") contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, as amended.
 All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements.
 Such statements can be identified by the fact that they do not relate strictly to historical or current facts.
 When used in this Quarterly Report, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would," "strategy," "outlook," the negative of these words or other similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
 These forward-looking statements include, but are not limited to statements regarding our expectations and plans relating to our first mission to the moon, including the expected timing thereof and our progress and preparation thereof; our expectations with respect to, among other things, demand for our product portfolio, our submission of bids for contracts; our expectations regarding protests of government contracts awarded to us; our operations, our financial performance and our industry; our business strategy, business plan, and plans to drive long term sustainable shareholder value; our expectations on revenue and cash generation.
-These forward-looking statements may differ materially from those expressed or implied by the forward-looking statements, and you are cautioned not to place undue reliance on these forward-looking statements.
-The following important factors and uncertainties, among others, could cause actual outcomes or results to differ materially from those indicated by the forward-looking statements in this Quarterly Report:
+These forward-looking statements reflect the Company's predictions, projections or expectations based upon currently available information and data.
+Our actual results, performance or achievements may differ materially from those expressed or implied by the forward-looking statements, and you are cautioned not to place undue reliance on these forward-looking statements.
+The following important factors and uncertainties, among others, could cause actual outcomes or results to differ materially from those indicated by the forward-looking stat